 When I tell people about this great operation, they immediately wonder if the women are being exploited.
 (They are not – they earn enough to leave with significant savings in hand.)
 And for the organization’s clients, there can be questions of quality as well.
 Is this good-doing at the expense of services rendered?

 It’s not enough to merely do good in the world.
-Like anything else, you have to communicate it smartly to get a fair hearing.
+Like anything else, you have to communicate it strategically to get a fair hearing.